Dear Members,

 consistently and made judgments and estimates that are reasonable and prudent so as to

-of the profit and loss of the Company for the year ended on that date;
+of the profit of the Company for the year ended on that date;

 3. they have taken proper and sufficient care for the maintenance of

-adequate accounting records in accordance with the provisions of this Act for safeguarding
+adequate accounting records in accordance with the provisions of the Act for safeguarding

 the assets of the Company and for preventing and detecting fraud and other irregularities;